jhap1982/giveituruguay/2002/2002-06-29 - Festivalpark (Rock Werchter Festival), Werchter, Belgium/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-By the Way
+2. By the Way
-Scar Tissue
+3. Scar Tissue
-Around the World
+4. Around the World
-Universally Speaking
+5. Universally Speaking
-Otherside
+6. Otherside
-Give It Away
+7. Give It Away
-Soul to Squeeze
+8. Soul to Squeeze
-Latest Disgrace tease
+9. Latest Disgrace tease
-Parallel Universe
+10. Parallel Universe
-Right on Time
+11. Right on Time
-Fox on the Run part of JOHN
+12. Fox on the Run part of JOHN
-Don't Forget Me
+13. Don't Forget Me
-I Could Have Lied
+14. I Could Have Lied
-Californication
+15. Californication
-Can't Stop
+16. Can't Stop
-Me and My Friends
+17. Me and My Friends
-ENCORE BREAK
+<br> ENCORE BREAK
-Under the Bridge
+18. Under the Bridge
-The Power of Equality
+19. The Power of Equality

 ## Notes